nicholasericksen/vcp-soil-study/README.md

 # Soil Analysis
-The soil data is stored as a csv file and was analyzed using various Python modules.
+The soil data is stored as a csv file containing the column headers in the first row and subsequent rows containing the raw data for each sample collected.

+Each region was sampled 45 times for the elements Na, Mg, Al, Si, S, K, Ca, Ba, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, and Zn.
+The data was analyzed using various Python v3.7.2.
-The Pandas Python module vX.X was used to process and handle the raw data read in from the csv file.
+The Pandas Python module v1.1.4 was used to process and handle the raw data by loading the csv file into a dataframe.
-Matplotlib vX.X along with the Seaborn package vX.X was used to visualize the data.
+Matplotlib v3.3.3 along with the Seaborn package v0.11.0 was used to visualize the data.
-Scikit Learn was leveraged to perform Principal Component Analysis and KMeans clustering of the data.
+Scikit Learn v0.23.2 was leveraged to perform Principal Component Analysis and KMeans clustering of the data.

-The modules were installed using pip according to there documentation and imported into the `analysis.py` script as such
+The packages were installed using pip and the specific modules imported into the `analysis.py` script as such

 ```
 import pandas as pd
 import matplotlib.pyplot as plt
+import matplotlib.lines as mlines
 import seaborn as sns
+import itertools
+import random

 from sklearn import preprocessing
 from sklearn.decomposition import PCA